ding-lab/hotspot3d/README.md

 		For intra+inter+DrugPort include a concatenated singleprotein and complex pairs file with the DrugPort pairs.

-	Note that if concatenating pairs files, you should take care with removing the second header that will appear in the middle of the file.
+	NOTE: that if concatenating pairs files, you should take care with removing the second header that will appear in the middle of the file.
 The .pairwise file contains both intra and inter pairs, so it can be used when involving intra or inter clustering.